pinecat/mcat/readme.md

 If you are in a voice channel, you can also use `@us` to mention all the people of the voice chat you're currently in.

+This bot is created with nodejs.
-To use this bot yourself, create a file called 'token.txt', and place your bot token in that file.
+To run this bot yourself, create a file called 'token.txt', and place your bot token in that file.
 Then, simply run the command: `node .` in order to start the bot.